CESSProject/cess-portal/README.md

 ```shell
 git clone https://github.com/CESSProject/cess-portal.git
 ```
-Then run the build.sh(On Linux) or build.bat(On Windows) script file in the ‘install_ctl‘ folder，You can compile this project on any system，Before downloading, please install golang on the system and the version must be over 1.17.
+Then run the build.sh(On Linux) or build.bat(On Windows) script file in the ‘install_ctl‘ folder,You can compile this project on any system,Before downloading, please install golang on the system and the version must be over 1.17.

 ```shell
 ##Compile with script